yclas/guides/docs/General-add-tracking-codes.md

 Secondly, GA makes it easy for anyone managing a site to track and analyze these data.
 Its custom reports allow you to see your data the way you need to see it, whenever you need it.

 Lastly, everybody trusts Google Analytics data.
-Currently it’s in the use of around 55% of the 10,000 most popular websites and 49.95% of the top 1,000,000 websites.
+Currently, around 55% of 10,000 most popular websites are using it and it's in  49.95% of the top 1,000,000 websites.

 ## Adding the Analytics Tracking ID

 ### Quick method

-1. Go to  **Panel**, choose  **Settings > General**  on the left sidebar.
+1. Go to  **Panel**, choose  **Integrations**.
 2. Add your **Google Analytics Tracking ID** into the **Analytics Tracking ID field.**
 3. Press **SAVE**.